WOKEWeekly/woke/CONTRIBUTING.md

 ## Troubleshooting

 Remember to pull from `master` before making any changes to the code.
 It may also be necessary to `npm install` if dependencies have been changed by other contributors.

+If there are any other issues or concerns, speak to Zavid and he'll be happy to assist.